fabriziosalmi/alma/CONTRIBUTING.md

 - Join our Discord (coming soon)
 - Check existing issues and PRs

-Thank you for contributing to AI-CDN!
+Thank you for contributing to ALMA!